nevers/space-dl/README.md

 $ . .venv/bin/activate
 $ pip install -r requirements
 ```
-2. Simply run yolo3.py to start training.
+2. Simply run yolo3.py to start training and evaluation.
 It will automatically perform the following operations:
 * download the dataset to ~/.datasets
 * load the the pretrained model from yolov3.h5
 * retrain the second half of the model whilst keeping the first half of the model parameters constant on your GPU.